aramian-wasielak/python-snippets/README.md

 # Useful Python Code Snippets (Work in Progress)

 This is my (subjective) list of useful Python code snippets and patterns.
+Some of this code is quite simple and some of it more complex, but in either case these patternscan be very useful.
 This code covers the following topics:

 * [Strings](src/test_string.py)
 * [Arrays](src/test_array.py)